Residential Property Inspection Checklist

 4. DAMP

-You can normally smell damp as soon as you enter a property, but this tends to be when things have advanced significantly – meaning just because the property doesn’t smell damp or musty, it doesn’t mean that it isn’t suffering from damp.
+You can normally smell damp as soon as you enter a property, but this tends to be when things have advanced significantly.
+This means that just because the property doesn’t smell damp or musty, it doesn’t mean that it isn’t suffering from damp, nor does it imply that you don’t need to hire services specialising in Mold Remediation in Confir, CO, or wherever you’re based.

 You’ll want to scrutinise the ceilings, windows and walls – looking for any damp staining or discolouration, particularly on the ceiling, which could indicate previous leaks.
 Are there any signs of damp or mould on the walls (including inside covered areas such as walk-in wardrobes).
 Are the timber frames showing any signs of rot?